How to create an outgoing rule in the new consolidated Firewall rules page.

 The Inverness release saw the firewall-related pages in the Smoothwall being consolidated.
 The previous pages for setting up an outgoing firewall policy (Network > Outgoing > Ports and Network > Outgoing > Policies) have been amalgamated into the new firewall page (Network > Firewall > Firewall rules) which determines how traffic is routed through the Smoothwall.

-- The Network > Outgoing > Ports page has been replaced with the Network > Settings > Service object manager page (see Where are my port groups?).
+- The Network > Outgoing > Ports page has been replaced with the Network > Settings > Service object manager page.
 Ensure a service object exists for the relevant services and ports for this rule.
+See our knowledge base article, How do I Create an Outbound Policy in the New Firewall?.

 Tip: It is possible to skip this step, go straight into creating a new firewall rule, and add a service object half-way through.